StevenCowie/comp110-worksheets/worksheet_E/readme.md

 ~~~~

 (b)
-S3 = S0 but S3 also equals 0 so it will go through the loop and add S1 to S2 until S3 = 0 and by decresing S3 by 1 every time it loops, so it ends up adding S1 to S2 S0 amount of times.
+S3 = S0 but S3 also equals 0 so it will go through the loop and add S1 to S2 until S3 = 0 and by decresing S3 by 1 every time it loops, so it ends up adding S1 to S2 S0 amount of times eg if s0 if 3 and s1 is 5 you'd end up with 5+5+5 which is the same as 5x3

 (c)
 ~~~